theoko/Spider_fedreservejobs/README.md

 ( This was a bug i faced in my system, does not have to be in yours, but this was a fix if it does happen)

 ### Note[3]:
-Some notes about the input format:
+Some notes about the Program:
 1) The program will only work with the keywords: "keywords" and "category" when you plan to use this option
 2) The program accepts multiple keywords with the delimiter- " " and only a single job category.
 3) The Program will exit after displaying an error message if the category entered is not in the Job Category list.
 (This was done as the Job Category is a select element on the website.)
-4) Also, Since some of the Descriptions of the Jobs themselves have commas and so the .CSV format didn't work out so well and hance, I have stored in lists and the output is stored in a .txt file neatly!
+4) Also, Since some of the Job Descriptions themselves have commas and so the .CSV format didn't work out so well and hence, I have stored in lists in the program and the output is stored in a .txt file neatly!
+5) The website reuired a button click to sbutmit the keywords and the category which is done by interacting with JavaScript (everything is done on the front-end) and since Scrapy cannot interpret javascript, I have used selenium.

 ### Note[4]:
 3 Files are added in the locaton : emptor\tutorial\spiders as soon as you the program finishes.